 Christopher Columbus arrived in Bocas del Toro, Panama in 1502.
 In the 17th century pirates used the sheltered bays in the area to repair their ships.
 Rumors of buried treasure persist.
 British author Graham Greene finally got to Bocas in the early ’80s on his third attempt to reach the area.
-These days the conquistadors, pirates and old-school adventure travel writers are long gone, replaced by a growing number of tourists.
+These days the conquistadors, pirates, and old-school adventure travel writers are long gone, replaced by a growing number of expats and tourists.
 Here’s part 2 of our 2 part Bocas del Toro Travel Guide.
 This one is focused on where to sleep in Bocas del Toro on any travel budget.
 Check out part 1 to learn about what to do and what to eat in Bocas del Toro.

 Getting to Bocas del Toro and Bocas town

 Generally speaking, when people say Bocas del Toro (Mouth of the Bull) they’re referring to the whole Bocas del Toro Archipelago of nine islands.
 But it gets confusing since the main town in the archipelago, located on Isla Colon, is called Bocas Town.
 This is where you will get off the ferry from Almirante on the mainland (30 minutes, US$5 per person in an open sided motor boat) or off your flight from San José, Costa Rica or Panama City, Panama.